Read/review the following resources for this activity:

 - APA format for in-text citations and list of references

-Kindly click ADD TO CART above to purchase the sample only $10.
+Kindly click ADD TO CART above to purchase the correct sample at only $5.